Jarkkohei/nestjs-intro/README.md

 Replace the `<username>` and `<password>` -part of the ``ONGODB_CONNECTION_STRING` with the MongoDB Cloud Atlas project connection username and password.

+You can also replace the text `test` in your `MONGO_CONNECTION_KEY` with the database name of your choice.
+It will be created if it does not already exist.

 ```typescript
 export default {
     MONGODB_CONNECTION_KEY: '<YourMongoDBCloudAtlasConnectionStringHere>'